In-Context Pure Exploration in Continuous Decision Spaces: Theoretical Background

 \section{Theoretical Background}

-In this section we extend the technical results in \citep{russo_learning_2025} to the continuous case.
-These results serve as a basis for the algorithm design, and motivate some practical choices.
-As for ICPE, we show that learning an optimal inference rule $I$ amounts to computing a posterior distribution of ${\cal X}_\epsilon(\theta)$.
-Secondly, the policy $\pi$ can be learned using RL with an appropriate reward function that naturally emerges from the problem formulation.
+This section provides the theoretical foundation for \cicpe{}, where we characterize an optimal learner.
+Relative to the finite ICPE analysis of \citet{russo_learning_2025}, the continuous setting introduces two technical issues absent in finite spaces: (i) attainment of the Bellman equation over continuous actions requires establishing a semicontinuity chain from the observation model through the posterior predictive to the $Q$-function, and (ii) the $(\epsilon,\delta)$-correctness proof must handle non-singleton dual optima, which we address via a weaker local closedness condition and a subdifferential argument that replaces the uniqueness and monotonicity assumptions of the finite case.
+Together, these results provide the first theoretical infrastructure for Bayesian pure exploration with continuous recommendations.

-\paragraph{Optimal inference and the posterior success function.} In the fixed-confidence setting with a continuous decision set $\X$, the relevant posterior object is not the point-mass $\mathbb{P}(x^\star=x| H_t)$ (which is ill-suited to continuous $\X$), but the \emph{posterior success probability}.
-For a candidate recommendation $x\in\X$, define the \emph{posterior success probability}
+{\bf Posterior success and optimal inference.} In the fixed-confidence setting with continuous $\X$, the relevant posterior object is the posterior probability that $x$ is $\epsilon$-optimal:

-Intuitively, $q_t(h,x)$ is the posterior probability that $x$ is $\epsilon$-optimal under the unknown task parameter $\theta$, and $r_t(h)$ is the best such probability achievable from history $h$.
-Under mild regularity (continuity of $x\mapsto L_\theta(x)$ on compact $\X$), the maximum in $r_t(h)$ is attained.
-Moreover, \cref{prop:optimal_inference_rule} shows that an optimal inference rule at time $t$ is simply
+Here $q_t(h,x)$ is the posterior success probability of recommending $x$, and $r_t(h)$ is the best posterior success probability achievable from history $h$.
+One can show that the maximum is attained and an optimal inference rule is any selector (see \cref{prop:optimal_inference_rule} for a proof)